IBM/cloudland/doc/Installation.md

 ## Suggested OS for build server, controller and compute nodes
 - Red Hat Enterprise Linux 8.3 or above
 ## Controller:
-1. yum is used to install following softwares:
+1. yum is used to install following softwares, and you may need to install *epel* repo first:
    - **ansible jq gnutls-utils iptables iptables-services postgresql postgresql-server postgresql-contrib**
 2. user '**cland**' is added and granted (for ansible deployment)
    ```